DollieWP/dollie/readme.txt

 A turn-key solution for WordPress product vendors, agencies and developers to start offering white-labeled cloud services and SaaS/WaaS to their customers.

 == Changelog ==

+= 3.0.3 =
+* Use the correct blueprint id on launch new site

 = 3.0.2 =
 * Make sure user has access to deployed sites